-- Demonstrate the SUT's ability to process IO requests: - Ensure that each STORAGE DEVICE in the SUT is fully operational and capable of satisfying all supported requests within the constraints of the taxonomy classification identified for the SUT; - Achieve typical operating temperature.
+- Demonstrate the SUT's ability to process IO requests; - Ensure that each STORAGE DEVICE in the SUT is fully operational and capable of satisfying all supported requests within the constraints of the taxonomy classification identified for the SUT; - Achieve typical operating temperature.

 The limitations of timely benchmark execution make it impossible to remove all variability between results, or to provide complete pre-testing stability.
-Test sponsors are encouraged to minimize the impact of certain long-duration or infrequent changes to the SUT that can impact test results, including:
+TEST SPONSORS are encouraged to minimize the impact of certain long-duration or infrequent changes to the SUT that can impact test results, including:

-- Cache stability, - Maintenance cycles. - 7.5.1.2 Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor. - 7.5.1.3 The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
-The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.5.1.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.5.1.5 The TEST SPONSOR shall ensure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST. - 7.5.1.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT.
+Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.

+The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
+The duration of the SUT CONDITIONING TEST shall be disclosed.

-IO Profile IO Size (KiB) Read/Write Percentage IO Intensity Transfer Alignment (KiB) Access Pattern Mixed Workload 1 ( i=SC) 8 70/30 100 8 Random
+The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT.

+Each IO stream shall issue a sequence of IO requests with the IO profile shown in Table 19.

+Table 19 - Near Online: SUT Conditioning Test Phase IO Profiles

+IO Profile

+Read/Write

+IO Intensity

+Access

-- 7.5.1.7 Each IO stream shall issue a sequence of IO requests with the following profile, as shown in Table 15. - 7.5.1.8 If the SUT includes functionality that requires changes to the IO profile defined in Table 15 in order to meet the intent stated in 7.5.1.1, the changes shall be disclosed. - 7.5.1.9 The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
+If the SUT includes functionality that requires changes to the IO profile defined in Table 19 in order to meet the intent stated in 7.5.2.1, the changes shall be disclosed.

+The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
 The duration shall be disclosed.

-- 7.5.1.10 During the SUT CONDITIONING TEST, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - Average response time to complete an IO, RTA(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued. - AVERAGE POWER, PAsc(60) (see 7.3.16). - 7.5.1.11 The SUT CONDITIONING TEST shall be considered valid if all IOs issued complete successfully.
+During the SUT CONDITIONING TEST, the following data shall be collected at successive 1-minute intervals:

+- Number of IOs issued;

+- Average response time to complete an IO, RTA(60) (see 7.3.14), reported to a precision of 1mSec;

+- The size in bytes of each IO issued.

+- AVERAGE POWER, PA{sc}(60) (see 7.3.15).

+The SUT CONDITIONING TEST shall be considered valid if all IOs issued complete successfully.